BlackSmoke8/BlackSmoke8/README.md

 - 👋 Hi, I’m @BlackSmoke8
-- 👀 I’m interested in Solidity, Javascript and Node.js.
+- 👀 I’m interested in learning Solidity, Javascript, Node.js and what about Web2 and Web3.
-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently learning Solidity (in free time after work).
-- 💞️ I’m looking to collaborate
+- 💞️ I’m looking to collaborate with people and companies working in blockchain and crypto, but also everything related to the Web.
-- 📫 How to reach me with people and companies working in blockchain and crypto.
-But also for everything Web related.
+- 📫 How to reach me : currently contact me here.

 <!---
 BlackSmoke8/BlackSmoke8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.